\(\)

 In the Java 8 Map interface

-the methods are called put
+the methods are called put, get, and remove.

 In the C++ standard library map and unordered_map classes,